rogerbinns/apsw/doc/query.rst

     *   - :code:`list[a_type]`
         - Each row is converted to :code:`a_type`, as a :class:`list`.

+    *   - :code:`Any`
+        - In the above cases, using a *type* results in conversion.
+          If you use :code:`Any` as the type then no conversion happens and the value (if only one column result) or row is returned as is.

 Tips
 ----

 * Contextvar for executor
+* peewee for lightweight ORM
 * SQLAlchemy for ORM / multi-database support
 * sqlglot for multi-sql support